cshnican/names/README.md

 ### Data availability statement
 The American, Korean, and Taiwanese name census data, as well as the birth records of parishes in Scotland and northern England, have been deposited in Github (github.com/cshnican/names) and Zenodo (https://zenodo.org/doi/10.5281/zenodo.13755110).
-The Finnish birth records are not available on Github or Zenodo due to size constraint.
-Access can be obtained via Google Drive (https://drive.google.com/file/d/11LBQBwmGqxEQUy-tW5X_clwXZLGla7Un/view?usp=sharing).
+The Finnish birth records can be obtained from Malmi (2018) via [this link](https://arxiv.org/abs/1802.06055).
+A preprocessed dataset can be made available on request.
 The scientist name data is not available due to data privacy concerns but can be accessed on request.

 #### American